 And talking about paying if you would like an 'Eco-Eye for you property, be it Home or Office then

-I have arranged for you to receive a 15% discount off your order's
+I have arranged for you to receive a 15% discount off the retail price when you order

 All you need to do is go to this link:-